Frequently Asked Questions

 What if I’m using data that is publicly available and has been stripped of identifying information?

 This type of research likely qualifies as Exempt under use of secondary-data.
 Good practice would be to submit the IRB Exempt Application for review.
+But first, check these Datasets Not Requiring IRB Review.

 How do I find appropriate resources to provide to subjects in case of distress?